jnovembre/BSD-QBio6/docs/index.md

 To accommodate the diverse background of our students, we have created two tracks for the computing tutorials.

 *   Basic Computing I and II: dedicated to new users who are not familiar with `R` or programming in general.
 It will guide students step-by-step, introducing the `R` syntax and showing how to write well-organized code for data analysis and scientific research.
-*   Advanced Computing I and II: dedicated to experienced `R` users, will focus on manipulating large data sets, plotting, and the use of regular expressions.
+*   Advanced Computing I and II: dedicated to experienced `R` users, thesee will focus on manipulating large data sets, plotting, and the use of regular expressions.

-To decide which track you want to choose, please consult the lecture materials, and make sure that the content is at the right level for you:
+**You will need to decide which track's sessions to attend on Day 1 of the Bootcamp**.
+After Day 1, you will move throught the material in teams with mixed skill levels.  **Choose which track to join for Day 1 by consulting the lecture materials and making sure that the content is at the right level for you**:

 *   Basic Computing I ([web](https://github.com/jnovembre/BSD-QBio6/blob/master/tutorials/basic_computing_1/basic_computing_1.Rmd), [pdf](https://github.com/jnovembre/BSD-QBio6/raw/master/tutorials/basic_computing_1/basic_computing_1.pdf))
 *   Basic Computing II ([web](https://github.com/jnovembre/BSD-QBio6/blob/master/tutorials/basic_computing_2/basic_computing_2.Rmd), [pdf](https://github.com/jnovembre/BSD-QBio6/raw/master/tutorials/basic_computing_2/basic_computing_2.pdf))
 *   Advanced Computing: Read the challenges here: ([Data Jujutsu] (https://github.com/jnovembre/BSD-QBio6/tree/master/tutorials/advanced_computing/Jujutsu)

+**Special preparation for Advanced Computing:** You should work through the Advanced Computing preparatory material before the session begins.
+[Link to preparatory material](https://github.com/jnovembre/BSD-QBio6/blob/master/tutorials/advanced_computing/tutorial/advanced_computing.Rmd)

 ## Preparing your laptop

 We are going to start working right away.
-Therefore, it is very important you **prepare your laptop** for the boot camp before you leave for MBL.
+Therefore, it is very important you **prepare your laptop** for the boot camp before the first session on Monday.
 This will take you about one hour, so schedule accordingly.

-You will work on your laptop all day long. **If you don't have a laptop, please contact Stefano or Stephanie immediately**.
+You will work on your laptop all day long. **If you don't have a laptop, please contact the course directors immediately**.

 ### Installation of `R` and `R` packages